vovapolu/ensime.github.io/editors/sublime/installation.md

 4. After a few seconds a second command palette will appear, asking you which package you'd like to install.
 Type/select *"Ensime"* and press *Enter*.

 Sublime Text and ENSIME Sublime should now be correctly configured.
-The next step is to install ENSIME SBT.
+The next step is to install ENSIME sbt.

 ## Launching ENSIME